MaureenZOU/COMP4007_testPhase/README.md

 ```sh
 ./COMP4007_Configfiles/testCase/
 ```
 There are four test cases in total, each represents a different scenario.
 We randomly generated client information including clientId,numPerson,cost,reqTime and checkOut time for every case.

+You could switch test case through

 ```sh
 checkConnection.csv //use one single client to test the capability of connection on the system.